dy/xhtm/README.md

 Low-level machinery is rejected in favor of readable high-level js.
 The code is 5 times shorter (just 60 LOC), minified it is ~20% smaller, but parsing is ~2.5 times slower.
 It better handles edge cases / errors and provides extensibility.

-Originally that was just state of art implementation (best from 10 variants in R&D branches), but turned out it has ideal qualities for [spect/html](https://ghub.io/spect) - minimally possible size, no need for cache, single-time run, more complete syntax support, extensibility.
+Originally that was just state of art implementation (best from 10 variants in R&D branches), but turned out it has ideal qualities for [spect/html](https://ghub.io/spect) - minimally possible size, no cache, single-time run, more complete syntax support, extensibility.

 <!--
 ## Improvements over HTM